-- Slide sickle into place and replace bolt (D).
-NOTE: Bottom of groove in sickle head pin must be flush with top face (E) of pitman arm. - 2.
-Tighten bolt (D) to 160 ft.lbs.
-(220 N.m)
+Slide sickle into place, install sickle head pin and replace bolt (D).
+To ease assembly, remove lube fitting from pin.
+Replace when installation is complete.
+NOTE: When installing sickle head pin (E), bottom out the pin in sickle head, then hammer sickle head back up to pitman arm.

+2. Tighten bolt (D) to 160 ft.lbs.
+(220 N.m).